Use the Teradata ODBC Driver Options dialog to configure additional options. The options are listed in the following table.

 - Identity Column = Retrieve identity column only

-- Whole Row = Retrieve entire rows
+- Whole Row = Retrieve entire row(s)

-When Return Generated Keys is set to Identity Column or Whole Row, a request that inserts into tables containing identity columns returns two results: a row count with the number of inserted rows and a result set containing either the auto-generated keys as a single column or the complete rows inserted.
+When set to Identity Column or Whole Row, a request that inserts into tables containing identity columns returns two results: a row count with the number of inserted rows and a result set containing either the auto-generated keys as a single column or the complete rows inserted.
 The insert request becomes similar to a macro that first inserts and then selects the identity column or all columns of the rows just inserted.

 Default = NOTSET